 Check the loaded LaptopSale table by clicking the Data View icon on the left:

-Create a new Date Table
+Create a New Calendar Date Table in Power BI

 As we can see, the LaptopSale table has order dates in it.
 We must make use of the time intelligence offered by BI solutions as the dedicated Date table.